-In this article we will discuss what oil is the best oil for deep frying and how it can make you fried food healthier.
-But first, let’s talk about frying itself, because for choosing the best oil, it is important to understand what kind of the processes are going on during frying.
+In this article, we will discuss what oil is the best oil for deep frying and how it can make your fried food healthier.
+But first, let’s talk about frying itself because for choosing the best oil, it is important to understand what kind of processes are going on during frying.

 The history of cooking is as old as the history of mankind and so are the ways of cooking.
 Just as there are so many kinds of foods so are the ways to make them.
 One of them is called frying.

 Frying means to cook food in fat, for example, butter, tallow or drippings, etc. But that’s not all of it; the fat has to be heated to a certain degree depending on the kind of frying we choose.

 Depending on the amount of fat used or the time required, frying is further classified into the following types:

 - Deep frying / Immersion frying

 As the name suggests, stir-frying involves a lot of stirring.
 It’s usually done in a skillet or a thin metal pan with a round bottom (or in a wok).